“I worry these automated apps and debit cards will cause me to have fewer thoughtful money conversations with my kids.”

 I hear that a lot.
 And it drives me nuts.

 The automation fear is frustrating because the effect of a well-designed family finance app is precisely the opposite.
-Thoughtful automation spurs more parent-child conversations about money, not fewer.
+Thoughtful automation spurs more parent-child conversation about money, not less.

 And, as Ron Lieber says: “Every conversation about money is also about values.”
 So, that’s a good thing.